Open M-F from 8:30 AM to 5:00 PM

 For severe discoloration, veneers win.
 For a small crack, bonding’s your go-to.
 Your Dalton dentist can help weigh these factors.

 Choosing a local Dalton dentist like us at Dalton Family and Cosmetic Dentistry ensures personalized care rooted in community trust.
-Our clinic at 1006 Professional Blvd is a short drive from landmarks like the Dalton Depot, serving not just Dalton but nearby Chattanooga, Calhoun, and Ringgold.
+Our clinic at 1006 Professional Blvd Suite B is a short drive from landmarks like the Dalton Depot, serving not just Dalton but nearby Chattanooga, Calhoun, and Ringgold.

 Whether it’s veneers or bonding, our team delivers expert care with a hometown feel.